• Skip to Content

 Program Structure and Requirements

 Program requirements include a minimum of 90 graduate credits.
-Students must enter the program with a master’s degree with a minimum of 36 graduate-level credits, which will be transferred into the EdD program.
-If a student does not have the required 36 master’s credits, the student will be admitted on a conditional basis and must complete the additional graduate-level credits at an accredited college or university by the final semester before expected degree conferral.
-Students with post-master’s graduate credit in related education content completed prior to admission to the EdD program may petition to transfer in an additional 6 credits of equivalent coursework with appropriate documentation and with the approval of the EdD program director.
-Thus, students must complete between 48 and 54 credits at the doctoral level at JHU.
+Students must enter the program with a regionally accredited bachelor's and master’s degree (with a minimum of 36 graduate-level credits for the master's).
+The master's credits will be transferred into the EdD program.
+If a student does not have the required 36 master’s credits, the student may be admitted.
+A student must complete the additional graduate-level credits at a regionally accredited higher education institution by the time the student has completed 30 credits in the EdD program.
+Students with post-master’s graduate credit (beyond the required 36 master's credits) in related education content completed prior to admission to the EdD program may petition to transfer in an additional 6 credits of equivalent coursework with appropriate documentation and with the approval of the EdD program director.
+Students must complete between 48 and 54 credits at the doctoral level at JHU.
 The program includes the following required coursework components (subject to change):

 Course List